Search

 Adopting a flexible approach to withdrawals allows you to adjust your spending based on market conditions.
 During favorable market periods, you may withdraw more, while in challenging times, you can tighten your belt to preserve the portfolio.

-Considering longevity risk is essential.
-As a retiree, you should plan for a longer retirement horizon and ensure that your financial strategy accounts for potential medical expenses, long-term care and other factors that may arise in later years.
+It's essential to consider longevity risk.
+As a retiree, you should plan for a longer retirement horizon and make sure your financial strategy accounts for potential medical expenses, long-term care and other factors that may arise in later years.

 Getting help with sequence of returns risk

-Understanding and addressing sequence of returns risk helps ensure your financial well-being throughout retirement.
+Understanding and addressing sequence of returns risk may help ensure your financial well-being throughout retirement.
 Having a well-structured investment strategy that considers the timing of market returns, especially during the important initial years of retirement, can help mitigate sequence of returns risk and maximize your retirement withdrawals.

 To find a strategy that works for you, consider consulting with a Thrivent financial advisor.